oshriv65/TicTacTow-Game/README.md

   3. CPU VS CPU

 - Mr.Whatever, he just mark his sign randomly.(CPU)
-- Mrs.Clever, a litte bit smarter than Mr.Whatever, she have basic algorithm for decision making.(CPU)
+- Mrs.Clever, a little bit smarter than Mr.Whatever, she has a basic algorithm for decision making.(CPU)

 - 2 option for screen rendering:
-  1. Void print - it's just won't print anything on screen expcept the result of the tournament(it's save time if you put cpu player against cpu player).
+  1. Void print - it just won't print anything on screen except the result of the tournament(it saves time if you put a cpu player against a cpu player).
-  2. Console renderer - it's showing everything on screen without skiping.
+  2. Console renderer - it's showing everything on screen without skipping.

 ## Screenshots
 > The boot process of the tournament.